 Located a few kilometers south of Vai Beach, close to the village of Palekastro and the beach of Chiona, the ancient town of Roussolakos flourished during the Minoan Age and you can still admire some of the old ruins, including the ruins of the famous temple of Diktaian Zeus and other interesting buildings.
 Legends say that in these areas the Argonauts fought with Talos.
-Most of the artifacts found in this archaeological site can be admired inside the Museum of Sitia.
+Most of the artifacts found in this archaeological site can be admired inside the Archaeological Museum of Sitia.

 Explore other beaches near Vai